Sid-Diamond/multi-functional-NLP-/README.md

-## Undergraduate Bsc project By Sid Diamond (Imperial College London), Henry Hodges (Imperial College London) and Aurelius Caesar (Imperial College London).
+## Undergraduate Bsc project By Sid Diamond , Henry Hodges and Aurelius Caesar.
 Supervised by Dr Aidan Crilly (Imperial College London)

 This repository implements a comprehensive text analytics pipeline that combines sentiment analysis, topic modeling, clustering, and data visualization with uncertainty quantification.
 It supports both fine-tuning and inference for transformer-based models (ALBERT/BERT), guided by flexible dataset configurations.
 Key components include modules for text cleaning, tokenization, and preprocessing; topic extraction via BERTopic and LDA; and clustering with KMeans enhanced by PCA.